tmelot2/coding-challenge-t/readme.md

 1) Start TimescaleDB instance ([link to official Getting Started docs](https://docs.timescale.com/getting-started/latest/)).

+	- To avoid "too many connection" type errors, configure your instance using the Timescale dashboard, Services > Your Instance:
+		- Overview tab > Connect to your service
+			- Use: Connection pooler, pool = Transaction pool
+		- Operations tab > Compute > 8 CPU / 32 GiB Memory
+		- Read scaling > Add read replica
+			- Same CPU & memory, Enable connection pooler
+			- Note I'm not sure if this is needed or not, haven't experimented without it.

 2) Edit `.env` & fill in connection & credential details.

 	> NOTE: Do not commit credentials to the repo!